Di-Chai/Di-Chai.github.io/index.md

 ## Biography

 Di Chai is a Ph.D. student of computer science and engineering at the Hong Kong University of Science and Technology.
-He is under the supervision of [Prof. Qiang Yang](https://cse.hkust.edu.hk/~qyang/) and [Prof. Kai Chen](https://cse.hkust.edu.hk/~kaichen/).
+He is under the supervision of [Prof. Kai Chen](https://cse.hkust.edu.hk/~kaichen/) and [Prof. Qiang Yang](https://cse.hkust.edu.hk/~qyang/).
 His research interests are intelligent, secure, and high-performance distributed computation systems.

 Email: dchai[at]cse[dot]ust[dot]hk